Native American Day: South Dakota

 In 1989, the South Dakota legislature unanimously passed legislation proposed by Governor George S. Mickelson to proclaim 1990 as the "Year of Reconciliation" between Native Americans and whites, to change Columbus Day to Native American Day and to make Martin Luther King's birthday into a state holiday.
 Since 1990, the second Monday in October has been celebrated as Native American Day in South Dakota.

 On October 3, 2017, The Proclamation of Native American day was announced by the Mayor of Sioux Falls, South Dakota.
 Accepting the Proclamation would be the Lakota-Dakota-Nakota representatives of Sioux Falls.

 South Dakota and Vermont, which celebrates Indigenous Peoples' Day, are the only states to practice non-observance of the federal holiday of Columbus Day.

 Tennessee

 In 1994, the state General Assembly established the "fourth Monday in September of each year" to be especially observed in Tennessee as "American Indian Day" (TCA 15-2-106), "to recognize the contributions of American Indians with suitable ceremony and fellowship designed to promote greater understanding and brotherhood between American Indians and the non-Indian people of the state of Tennessee".

 Washington

-In 2014, the Washington state Legislature designated the Friday immediately following the fourth Thursday in November, currently a state legal and school holiday" to be recognized and honored as "Native American Heritage Day."
-(RCW 1.16.050), " recognize and honor Washington state's proud and resonant Native American heritage".
+In 2014, the Washington state Legislature designated the Friday immediately following the fourth Thursday in November, currently a state legal and school holiday" to be recognized and honored as "Native American Heritage Day" recognize and honor Washington state's proud and resonant Native American heritage".